cyberark/summon-aws-secrets/README.md

 Otherwise, download the [latest release](https://github.com/cyberark/summon-aws-secrets/releases) and extract it to the directory `/usr/local/lib/summon`.

-## Variable names
+## Variable IDs

-Variable names are used as identifiers for fetching Secrets.
+Variable IDs are used as identifiers for fetching Secrets.
 These are made up of a secret name (required) and secret key path (optional).

 The format used is `my/secret/name#mysecretkeypath`, where `#mysecretkeypath` is optional and only relevant when the value returned by `my/secret/name` alone is valid JSON.